natalieagus/50002/docs/Software/o_virtualmachine.md

 ## [Summary](https://www.youtube.com/watch?v=4pizOgCT11k&t=2495s)
 [You may want to watch the post lecture videos here. ](https://youtu.be/uG1HEKdJpxY)

+Virtual machines are crucial in modern computing, allowing multiple processes to run simultaneously on a single physical machine.
+This is achieved through a combination of hardware and software optimizations, including the use of a virtual processor for each process.
+The operating system kernel plays a pivotal role in this setup, managing resources, ensuring security, and maintaining process isolation.
+Advanced hardware support, such as dual mode operation and specialized interrupt handling, further enables the efficient multiplexing of resources and smooth context switching.
+This not only enhances system stability and performance but also ensures that applications run seamlessly without interfering with each other.

-In summary, we have learned how the presence of OS Kernel and hardware support provide an abstraction for each running process, thus allowing them to run in an isolated manner; on their own virtual machine.
+This chapter covers various aspects of how operating systems manage multiple processes using virtualization technology, in particular: how the presence of OS Kernel and hardware support provide an abstraction for each running process, thus allowing them to run in an isolated manner; on their own virtual machine.
+Here are the key points:

+1. **Concept of a Virtual Processor**: Discusses how each process operates as if it has its own dedicated hardware, facilitated by the operating system.
+2. **Operating System Kernel**: Explains the kernel's role in managing resources, ensuring security, and isolating processes.
+3. **Process Context and Isolation**: Details the structure that allows processes to operate independently and securely.
+4. **Dual Mode Operation**: Outlines the mechanisms that distinguish between kernel and user modes, ensuring proper access control.
+5. **OS Multiplexing and Context Switching**: Describes how the OS handles multiple processes, sharing hardware resources efficiently through context switching.
+6. **Hardware Support**: Analyzes the hardware requirements that enable efficient multitasking and resource allocation among processes.

 The Kernel **manages**  the execution of all processes, as well as all I/O devices, and provides **services** to all these processes.
 There are two ways to transfer CPU control between user programs to kernel programs:
 * Firstly, is through **asynchronous interrupt**: `IRQ` is set to `1`